-I sometimes feel like there is a widespread belief that it isn’t okay to want to be rich – it isn’t spiritual, it isn’t moral and it isn’t something we should strive for.
+There’s a widespread belief that it isn’t okay to want to be rich.
+It isn’t spiritual, it isn’t moral and it isn’t something we should strive for.

 We should be ashamed of wanting to earn lots of money, wanting a big house and luxury cars and designer clothes to wear.
-It’s materialistic and won’t bring us happiness, so we should pretend that we don’t want to have a nice lifestyle full of beach holidays, champagne and dinner at the best restaurants.
+It’s materialistic and won’t bring us happiness.
+Therefore, we should pretend that we don’t want to have a nice lifestyle full of beach holidays, champagne and dinner at the best restaurants.

-We are frequently told that money doesn’t buy happiness and that other things in life are much more important, that we need to stop concentrating on money and success.
-We are often made to feel like money is the enemy and if we don’t drastically simplify our lives and focus on a distinctly minimalist lifestyle, we are going to end up burnt out, surrounded by things we don’t want and we’re all going to be extremely unhappy and dissatisfied with our lives.
+We’re frequently told that money doesn’t buy happiness and that other things in life are much more important; that we need to stop concentrating on money and success.
+We’re often made to feel like money is the enemy and if we don’t drastically simplify our lives and focus on a distinctly minimalist lifestyle, we are going to end up burnt out, surrounded by things we don’t want and we’re all going to be extremely unhappy and dissatisfied with our lives.

-I do believe that simply being rich doesn’t buy happiness.
+Of course simply being rich doesn’t buy happiness.
 No way can earning lots of money make for an amazing and fulfilled life all on it’s own.
-I also believe that adopting a certain amount of minimalism can create wonders, particularly in terms of getting rid of everything in your life that doesn’t spark joy.
+Adopting a certain amount of minimalism can actually create wonders, particularly in terms of getting rid of everything in your life that doesn’t spark joy.

 But is being well off and enjoying a luxurious lifestyle a bad thing?
 Certainly not.
-In fact, I believe that, along with other factors, having lots of money is a really a very good thing.
+In fact, along with other factors, having lots of money is a really a very good thing.

-Having the desire to want to earn good money encourages hard work, it inspires you to dream, envision and create, and it gives you a burning desire that will to push you to achieve your goals and thrive in the world.
-I believe there is a high importance of following your dreams.
+Having the desire to want to earn good money encourages hard work.
+It inspires you to dream, envision and create, and it gives you a burning desire that will to push you to achieve your goals and thrive in the world.

 The more money you have, the more you have to spend.

 It can be difficult to gain the motivation and determination needed to succeed if you are surrounded by people who don’t realise their dreams and aren’t capable of living the life they wish to live.
-When you can prove to others that it’s possible, they will be driven to realise their ambitions and to aim high.
-They will know that it can be done, that life can be wonderful and that they too can have for themselves and their family what you have managed to provide.
+When you can prove to others that it’s possible, they will be driven to realise their own ambitions.